pdolezal/net.yetamine.sova.servlet/README.md

 * JRE 8 or newer.

+## Acknowledgments ##

+A special thanks belongs to [Atos](http://atos.net/).
+The development of this library would be much slower without their support which provided a great opportunity to verify the library practically and improve it according to the experience.

 ## Licensing ##

 The project is licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
 Contributions to the project are welcome and accepted if they can be incorporated without the need of changing the license or license conditions and terms.